 Bille Larsen Peter

 Peter Bille Larsen, Senior lecturer and researcher, joined the GEDT in September, 2018.
 He has a strong interest critical theory, environmental anthropology and political ecology.
 His work addresses the intersection between environmental conservation and social equity concerns, including work in the fields of transboundary conservation, environmental governance, international human rights standards and sustainable development.
 Primary fieldwork sites include the Peruvian Amazon, Viet Nam and global level organizations and processes.
 He works extensively with international organizations, NGOs and community-based organizations through collaborative efforts and policy-oriented action research.
 As President of the Interface Commission he promotes new approaches to engaged anthropology and collaborative practice.

-He teaches sustainable development and biodiversity governance in the Master of Environmental Sciences as well as a course on the social and environmental dilemmas in contemporary capitalism Master's program in Innovation, Human Development and Sustainability and a course on sustainability standards and social regulation in the Masters of "Standardization, Social Regulation and Sustainable Development".
-Recent books include World heritage and human rights (Earthscan), Post-frontier resource governance (Palgrave) and World heritage and sustainable development (Routledge).
+He teaches sustainable development. public policy analysis and biodiversity governance in the Master of Environmental Sciences, a course on the social and environmental dilemmas in contemporary capitalism Master's program in Innovation, Human Development and Sustainability and a course on sustainability standards and social regulation in the Masters of "Standardization, Social Regulation and Sustainable Development".